codio/knowledge/source/common/develop/ide/editing/jupyter.rst

 Collaboration and Timeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-Note:: You must have JupyterLab 4.4 or greater to use the Jupyter Collaboration Extension.
+Important:: You must have JupyterLab 4.4 or greater to use the Jupyter Collaboration Extension.

 This extension will allow multiple students to collaborate on a single Jupyter Notebook.
 You can set up groups using the :ref:`Pair Programming <group-work>` feature to facilitate notebook sharing; note that this extension does not support the Driver/Navigator and Shared Focus functionality (described in the same section).